Unbesteveable/utxo-live/README.md

 2. Create a new folder called `utxo-live` in a familiar location on your machine (e.g. in your Documents folder).

 3. Open a terminal window and display the current folder path.
+Do this by:

   * Windows: open a terminal (Start -> Command Prompt) and type:
   ```sh